Get ready for a career in one of New Zealand’s biggest export industries with tourism training at Tai Poutini Polytechnic.

 The customer service skills you’ll learn will open doors for you to a huge variety of jobs and careers.
 You’ll learn essential communication and leadership skills which will improve your confidence and open doors to further study should you wish to continue.

-- Minimum of three years at secondary school or completion of NCEA Level 1 or National Certificate in Tourism and Travel (Level 2) or National Certificate in Hospitality (Entry Skills) (Level 2) or equivalent.
+- Minimum of three years at secondary school or completion of NCEA Level 1 or equivalent qualification.

 - Applicants for whom English is a second language must meet IELTS (or equivalent) Level 5.5 or above.

 - Applications will be accepted from young people who meet Youth Guarantee eligibility criteria.